 BritRail passes are only available to non-UK residents.

 Passes are available for First or Standard class travel.
-BritRail passes are not valid for the London Underground or Overground so you will need a valid ticket or Oyster card in London.
+BritRail passes are not valid for the London Underground so you will need a valid ticket or Oyster card in London.

 More information coming soon about UK Rail Cards and Brit Rail Passes.